Rules and instructions for research funding, 2021

-On the date the period of funding commences, the project leader who has received the award from CIF must be employed by the academic institution which receives the funding.
+On the date the period of funding commences, the project leader who has received the award from CIF must be employed by the academic institution which receives the funding, unless the academic institution and any other employer agree otherwise.
 However, an individual does not need to be employed at the time of application.

 Reports on completed projects

 Researchers who have been awarded project funding from CIF from 2008 onwards, must have sent in their final accounts by the stipulated date.
 If they do not send in these accounts, they are not eligible to apply for new funding 2021.

 To conclude the project, the project leader needs to send in a scientific report and final financial accounts.
 This must be done in the on-line application system by Tuesday 15 September 2020 at the latest.
 Read more about this in, “Rules and instructions for final accounts of project funding.”